Teaching Africa Teacher Certificate

 To apply for this program:

-- Applicants must be training to be a teacher or current K-12 teacher in United States private or public schools
+- Applicants must be training to be a teacher at a higher education institution, or current K-12 teacher in United States private or public schools

 - Applicants must have a Bachelors’ degree from an accredited institution with a minimum 2.5 Grade Point Average (GPA) or be enrolled in an undergraduate educational licensure program.